saqibmtz/covidcode/Readme.txt

 To pre-process the data use main_download.py

-To generate result tables in the paper run main.R
+To generate the tables in the paper run main.R
 To generate appendix tables/Figures
     - run RobustnessTable.r for the tables
     - run eventStudy.r  for the event study figure